Gap probability for products of random matrices in the critical regime: Comments and remarks on Theorem and related works

 We note that both the kernel~$K(x,y)$ given by~\eqref{Knew} and the related kernel~$K_{\crit}(x,y)$ given by~\eqref{eq_crit_kern_init} lack integrability, and thus the usual analysis does not go through.
 At the same time, it is worth noticing that the following formula holds (see Liu, Wang, and Wang~\cite[Section 3.1]{LiuWangWang}),

 where

 and

 with the contours~$\gamma$ and~$\tilde{\gamma}$ specified in Fig.~\ref{contours}.
 Even though~\eqref{almost_integr} resembles an integrable kernel, the crucial difference is the number of terms in the sum.
-That is why the standard approach to calculating the Fredholm determinant~$\fdet{\op{I}-\chi_{(a,+\infty)}\op{K}}$ still falls short.
+That is why the standard approach relating the determinant~$\fdet{\op{I}-\op{K}|_{L_2(a,+\infty)}}$ to a Riemann--Hilbert problem still falls short.

 If~$M$ is fixed, then the kernel~$K_{N,M}(x,y)$ in~\eqref{KZKERNELFINITE} has a hard edge scaling limit as~$N \to \infty$, which yields a limiting determinantal process on~$\R_{>0}$ (see~ Kuijlaars and Zhang~\cite[Theorem 5.3]{KuijlaarsZhang}).
-The corresponding limiting kernel is of integrable form, and it was shown by Strahov~\cite{Strahov} that a Hamiltonian system associated with a gap probability can be derived and further related to the theory of isomonodromic deformations of Jimbo, Miwa, M\^{o}ri, and Sato~\cite{JimboMiwaMoriSato}.
+The corresponding limiting kernel is of the integrable form, and it was shown by Strahov~\cite{Strahov} that a Hamiltonian system associated with a gap probability can be derived and further related to the theory of isomonodromic deformations of Jimbo, Miwa, M\^{o}ri, and Sato~\cite{JimboMiwaMoriSato}.
 This leads to a formula for the gap probability in terms of a solution of a system of nonlinear differential equations (see Strahov~\cite[Proposition 3.9]{Strahov}).
 As it was demonstrated by Witte and Forrester~\cite{WitteForrester}, in the case~$M=2$ this system can be reduced to a single differential equation and the asymptotics of the large gap probability can be computed.
 Similar considerations were also used by Zhang~\cite{Zhang} and by Mangazeev and Forrester~\cite{MangazeevForrester} in related problems.
 We note, however, that it is highly unlikely that this method can be extended to the case of the critical kernel~\eqref{almost_integr}.

 Krasovsky~\cite{Krasovsky} and Deift, Its, and Krasovsky~\cite{DeiftItsKrasovsky} present an approach to Fredholm determinants based on approximation of limiting kernels by finite dimensional kernels.
 For example, the Airy kernel related to the Tracy--Widom distribution is approximated with the Christoffel--Darboux kernel corresponding to the Hermite orthogonal polynomials.